jschauma/jass/README.md

 -V' and/or review the manual page for ssh-keygen(1) to ensure it supports the '-m PKCS8' flag.

+The second option is that you're running on Mac OS X MAvericks.
+Their version of ssh reports as

+    OpenSSH_6.2p2, OSSLShim 0.9.8r 8 Dec 2011

+and whatever they did in the OSSLShim appears to have removed the ability to convert RSA to PKCS8.
+For the time being, on that platform your only option is to use a different OpenSSH.

 Why don't we just use PGP?
 --------------------------